Central Park: Wildlife

 Central Park contains various migratory birds during their spring and fall migration on the Atlantic Flyway.
 The first official list of birds observed in Central Park, which numbered 235 species, was published in Forest and Stream in 1886 by Augustus G. Paine Jr. and Lewis B. Woodruff.
 Overall, 303 bird species have been seen in the park since the first official list of records was published, and an estimated 200 species are spotted every season.
 No single group is responsible for tracking Central Park's bird species.
 Some of the more famous birds include a male red-tailed hawk called Pale Male, who made his perch on an apartment building overlooking Central Park in 1991.
 A mandarin duck nicknamed Mandarin Patinkin received international media attention in late 2018 and early 2019 due to its colorful appearance and the species' presence outside its native range in East Asia.
 Another bird, an Eurasian eagle-owl named Flaco, gained attention in 2023 when he escaped from the Central Park Zoo after his enclosure was vandalized.
-More infamously, Eugene Schieffelin released 100 imported European starlings in Central Park in 1890–1891, which led to them becoming an invasive species across North America.
+In 1890–1891, Eugene Schieffelin released 100 imported European starlings in Central Park, which led to them becoming an invasive species across North America.

 Central Park has approximately ten species of mammals as of 2013.
 Bats, a nocturnal order, have been found in dark crevices.
 Because of the prevalence of raccoons, the Parks Department posts rabies advisories.
 Eastern gray squirrels, eastern chipmunks, and Virginia opossums inhabit the park.
 A 2019 squirrel census found there were 2,373 Eastern gray squirrels in Central Park.
 Central Park has also been home to coyotes.

 There are 223 invertebrate species in Central Park.
 Nannarrup hoffmani, a centipede species discovered in Central Park in 2002, is one of the smallest centipedes in the world at about 0.4 in long.
 The more prevalent Asian long-horned beetle is an invasive species that has infected trees in Long Island and Manhattan, including in Central Park.
+A variety of butterflies and moths are found in Central Park, often found inhabiting the local flora.
+The pink-shaded fern moth (Callopistria mollissima), a native moth to New York, is found among New York ferns.

 Turtles, fish, and frogs live in Central Park.
 There are five turtle species: red-eared sliders, snapping turtles, painted turtles, musk turtles, and box turtles.
 Most of the turtles live in Turtle Pond, and many of these are former pets that were released into the park.
 The fish are scattered more widely, but they include several freshwater species, such as the snakehead, an invasive species.
 Catch and release fishing is allowed in the Lake, Pond, and Harlem Meer.
 Central Park is a habitat for two amphibian species: the American bullfrog and the green frog.
 The park contained snakes in the late 19th century, though Marie Winn, who wrote about wildlife in Central Park, said in a 2008 interview that the snakes had died off.